Stephanie-Ash/sorcerers-castle/README.md

 * Continuous testing was carried out throughout the development process with errors corrected as they appeared.
 * The Gitpod in built problem reporting also helped to identify problems when they arose.
 * The way the return routes of the story were originally set up caused recursion errors so the route option was changed to a string rather than function call and extra elif statements were added to the choose_destination function.
-* The exit type key for a number of Branches instances was also erroneously not formated as a string causing the program to fail.
+* The 'exit type' key for a number of the 'Branches' instances was also erroneously not formated as a string causing the program to fail.
 All the instances of this problem were corrected.
+* Every possible route of the game has been run through to ensure that there are no errors.

 ### Unfixed Bugs
 * The printing function is supposed to print the text one character at a time giving the impression of a story being typed.
 It works well in Gitpod, but the sys.stdout.flush does not appear to work when running using the terminal template on Heroku.
-* The time.sleep does still work though and determines the speed that each line prints allowing for more dynamic storytelling.
+* The time.sleep does still work though and determines and slows the speed of the print messages improving the story flow.

 ### Validator Testing
 * No errors are reported when passing through the [PEP8 online check.](http://pep8online.com/)